Instagram Tips & Strategies

 3. Tap on "Total followers."

-4. Scroll all the way down to the bottom to find the "Most Active Times" section.
+4. Scroll down to the "Most Active Times" section.

-Here you'll see a chart that breaks down follower activity by an Hours view and a Days view.
+Here you'll see a chart that breaks down follower activity by Hours and Days view.

 • Days View: This shows you which days of the week your followers are generally most active.
 Look for the days with the highest bars.
 Maybe your audience is super active on weekends but tunes out on Mondays.